 This research will design a system model for monitoring content management systems web content security.
 This research main concern is the content security concept and also detailed monitoring techniques regarding content security will be discussed and a system model will be designed.
 The content types covered in this research for evaluation purpose are text contents in PDF and .doc format, HTML contents, video and image.
-But semantics based content changes for all the content types (text, image and video) are not considered in the evaluation.This research will take maximum 1 year to finalize it.
+But semantics based content changes for all the content types (text, image and video) are not considered in the evaluation.

 Application of Result

 The result of this research will be applicable in the city of Addis Ababa government organization.
 The AACAB will be the first to be benefited from the system, and then next other organizations regarding their requirements will be benefited from this research.
-Even though the base scenario was taken from AACAB, it can be genericd..
+Even though the base scenario was taken from AACAB, it can be applied to governmental and non-governmental organizations with similar requirements..

 Thesis Organization